coburnGrant/SDEV_220_Final_Project_Group_3/README.md

 - Frontend uses React with Vite
 - Make sure both backend and frontend servers are running for full functionality
 - Admin interface available at `http://localhost:8000/admin/`

+### Testing

+This project uses GitHub Actions for running automated tests on our pull requests and pushes to the main branch.
+These actions will run tests for the backend sever and provide test coverage information.

+## Updating Dependencies

+For instructions on how to keep the development dependencies up to date, refer to [Updating Dependencies](/UpdatingDependencies.md)